VISIONARY SEMINAR, INTERNATIONAL MATCHMAKING AND CRASH COURSE FOR ENTREPRENEURS

 Wednesday, 14.
 Oct 2020, 14 CET

-The path to foreign markets is not always clear.
+The path to foreign markets can need research.
 There are many aspects to be considered – f.e. cultural, legal and economic – and taking the first step may seem difficult.
 In addition, after making the first contact, staying and being present in the new market requires a strong commitment.

-To make this process more clear we will discuss different strategies on entering foreign markets and talk about potential target markets in digitalisation of healthcare.
-Concerning the latter, the crash course will, amongst others, discuss the digitalisation in healthcare in Estonia, India and Australia.
+To make this process more clear we will share concrete experience stories of different strategies on entering foreign markets and talk about potential target markets in digitalisation of healthcare.
+Experience stories of enterprises entered to Estonian, Indian and Australian markets follow the presentations about the newly completed report on joint marketing opportunities in Digitalisation of Healthcare in Estonia, India and Australia.

 All participating SMEs are more than welcome to share their experiences.